Healthcare Software Testing Methodologies for HIPAA Compliance

 - For overall system testing, pharmacy management systems also need to communicate with other systems, e.g. insurance systems and welfare systems.
-These systems will confirm or reject the transaction, so communication needs to be stable and reliable.
+These systems will confirm or reject the transaction, so the communication needs to be stable and reliable.

-XBOSoft’s healthcare software testing services and quality assurance consulting are based on years of experience working with our clients to understand and improve the quality of their life-critical products, including Software as a Service (SaaS) products and electronic health records (EHR) and electronic medical records systems along with mobile applications.
+XBOSoft’s healthcare domain testing services and quality assurance consulting is based on years of experience working with our clients to understand and improve the quality of their life-critical products, including Software as a Service (SaaS) products and electronic health records (EHR), and electronic medical records systems along with mobile applications.
 In addition to EHR, our healthcare domain expertise and experience goes deep and broad, from automated drug dispensing machines to pharmacy management, EMAR, and EPCS with mobile apps syncing in the field.